Safety Officers

 Bilingual Documentation

-Complete safety records in Mandarin and English meeting Chinese regulatory needs and global shoots insurance needs.
-Planning with local safety bureaus and authorities.
+We keep full safety records in Mandarin and English that meet Chinese rules and the insurance needs of global shoots.
+Our team also plans with local safety bureaus and authorities.

 On Location